NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/molecular and continuum representation of velocity in fluid simulation.md

 ![[Pasted image 20221017085758.png]]
 This can be represented using [[ordinary differential equation]]s, such as:
 $$ \vec{V_{i}} = \frac{d\vec{x_{i}}}{dt} $$
-Then just do some basic particle collision simulation for lets say But of course representing each molecule with a velocity vector then crunching numbers to find useful results is practically impossible.
+Then just do some basic particle collision simulation for lets say $2\times 10^25$ molecules and you can simulate the forces in one cubic meter of air... of course representing each molecule with a velocity vector then crunching numbers to find useful results is practically impossible ([[it is not that hard ngl I could do it with some paper and half an hour|skill issue]]), hence why we take the other approach.

 ### Continuum representation